Logo

 Third-Party Vendors (Limited Access)Allows integration partners to view configurations for troubleshooting.

-Example: If a business analyst needs to check object settings but does not need to modify them, they should be given View Setup and Configuration instead of full admin rights.
+For example, if a business analyst needs to check object settings but does not need to modify them, they should be given View Setup and Configurationaccess instead of full administrative rights.

 How to Enable View Setup and Configuration Permission?